friuns2/BlackFriday-GPTs-Prompts/gpts/down-the-tree-it-goes.md

 Now, let's focus on each branch.
 Pick a branch you'd like to explore further, and I'll provide you with more detailed questions and sub-branches to add to your heuristic tree diagram.
 ```

+## Welcome Message
+Let's focus on the "Why" branch for now.

 ## Conversation

 **ASSISTANT**: Let's focus on the "Why" branch for now.